plediii/route53-controller/README.md

-Then see the Amazon Simple Notification Service Developer Guide ["Invoking Lambda functions using Amazon SNS notifications"](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html) to trigger the lambda function the SNS event.
+Then see the Amazon Simple Notification Service Developer Guide ["Invoking Lambda functions using Amazon SNS notifications"](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html) to trigger the lambda function when the SNS event occurs.

 ## IAM policies